ChickenEating/Dif-CDFusion/README.md

 Here are some qualitative results from our experiments:

 ### LLVIP Dataset
+Visual comparisons of other state-of-the-art image fusion methods on image \#010434 from the LLVIP dataset:
 ![LLVIP-1](./figs/LLVIP-1.png)
+Visual comparisons of other state-of-the-art image fusion methods on image \#130359 from the LLVIP dataset:
 ![LLVIP-2](./figs/LLVIP-2.png)

 ### MSRS Dataset
+Visual comparisons of other state-of-the-art image fusion methods on image \#00633D from the MSRS dataset:
 ![MSRS-1](./figs/MSRS-1.png)
+Visual comparisons of other state-of-the-art image fusion methods on image \#01356D from the MSRS dataset:
 ![MSRS-2](./figs/MSRS-2.png)

 ### VEDAI Dataset
+Visual comparisons of other state-of-the-art image fusion methods on image \#00000027 from the VEDAI dataset:
 ![VEDAI-1](./figs/VEDAI-1.png)
+Visual comparisons of other state-of-the-art image fusion methods on image \#00000396 from the VEDAI dataset:
 ![VEDAI-2](./figs/VEDAI-2.png)

 ## Usage